EchoVault/SugarDB/docs/docs/configuration.md

 Flag: `--join-addr`<br/>
 Type: `string`<br/>
 Description: When adding a node to a replication cluster, this is the address and port of any cluster member.
 The current node will use this to request permission to join the cluster.
-The format of this flag is `<ip-address>:<discovery-port>`.
+The format of this flag is `<target-server-id>/<target-ip>:<target-port>`.

 Flag: `--discovery-port`<br/>
 Type: `integer`<br/>